DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/bs_stocks_isvalidclient.md

 }
 ```
 <br><br>
-This function will work incorrectly if someone hosts a server from a game itself: he must be addressed as player with index 0.
-You should avoid this case by hosting a srcds server on the same computer instead.
+Unnecessary note: This function (and not only this) will work incorrectly if someone hosts a server from a game itself: in this case he must be addressed as player with index 0.
+You should avoid this by hosting a srcds server on the same computer instead.